This page in Swedish

 About Andreea Badache

-Andreea-Corina Badache is a Ph.D. candidate in Disability Sciences at School of Health Sciences at Örebro University.
-She is part of the Newbreed doctoral program within the thematic area of Biology of Aging and Successful Ageing.
-The programme is co-funded by the European Commission through the Marie Sklodowska-Curie Actions, Co-founding of Regional, National and International Programmes (MSCA COFOUND).
+Andreea-Corina Badache holds a Ph.D. with focus on Disability Sciences, Aging and Epidemiolgoy from the School of Health Sciences at Örebro University, Sweden.
+She was part of the Newbreed doctoral program within the thematic area of Biology of Aging and Successful Ageing.
+The programme was co-funded by the European Commission through the Marie Sklodowska-Curie Actions, Co-founding of Regional, National and International Programmes (MSCA COFOUND).

 Her academic interests include public and global health, health inequalities, epidemiology of aging and disability, life course epidemiology, gerontology, rehabilitation, health policy and non-communicable diseases.